eyereasoner/rdfpackages/README.md

-# RDF Proofs
+# rdfpackages

-RDF Proofs are proofs described in RDF supported by logic described in RDF.
+rdfpackages are proofs described in RDF supported by logic described in RDF.

-## Forward rules described in RDF
+## forward rules described in RDF
 e.g.
 ```
 # rdfs subclass